 To successfully execute a RON transaction, it’s critical that the closing session is not interrupted by slow internet speeds, grainy webcams, or ill-prepared signers.
 Before the RON eClosing, the following should be considered:

 - Internet speed: RON eClosings require a relatively high internet bandwidth.
 Most RON providers recommend a consistent internet bandwidth of 15 Mbps.
-You may also consider using ethernet cables during the eClosing to reduce the risk of a being disconnected during the session.
+You may also consider using ethernet cables during the eClosing to reduce the risk of being disconnected during the session.

 - Cameras made for streaming: RON eClosings require that the signer and remote notary can clearly see and hear one another.
 Investing in cameras and microphones designed for streaming can help ensure this clarity.